RyoKosaka/HelloDrum-arduino-Library/README.md

 ## Features

-- Single piezo pad, ~~Dual Piezo pad~~, 2 zone cymbal, 3 zone cymbal
+- Single piezo pad, Dual Piezo pad, 2 zone cymbal, 3 zone cymbal
 - It is compatible with YAMAHA's 3 zone cymbal.(PCY135/PCY155)
 - Sensitivity, Threshold, Scan Time, Mask Time, Note Number can be set with each piezo.
 - Both optical(TCRT5000) and FSR type hi-hat controllers can be used.